Karandra/Kortex-Mod-Manager/srcs/comparison.md

 			<td id="Vortex">
 				Comes with 3 built in styles, several on nexus, customizable via CSS/SASS.
 				Change colors and fonts via a setting menu.
+				MO-esque extension available to make your vortex appear as if it was mo2
 			</td>
 			<td id="NMM">
 				<div class="cmp-no" />